Is a $500 Apartment in Toronto Real?

 No, It Is Not

-A $500 apartment in Toronto does not exist.
+A $500 apartment in Toronto doesn't exist.
 Neither does a $700 one, or an $800 one.
-If you are seeing listings at these prices on Craigslist, Facebook Marketplace, or Kijiji, they are scams.
-Every single one of them.
+If you're seeing listings at those prices on Craigslist, Facebook Marketplace, or Kijiji, they're scams.
+Every single one.

-Here is what rent actually costs in Toronto in 2026:
+Here's what rent actually costs in Toronto right now:

 Cheapest legitimate rental (room, outer borough)